ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/README.md

 Before you start the first exercise of the experiment, take some time (~10-15 minutes) to get familiar with the system, its services, and the build scripts.
 Here are some suggestions:

+- Have a look at the files in the `_docs` folder to get familiar with the overall architecture and functionality of the system.
 - Open your Java IDE and ensure that all Maven projects have been successfully imported.
 - Open your web IDE and have a look at the `WebUI`.
 - Have a look at some services in your Java IDE.
 Try to identify the packages and classes mentioned above.
 Have a look at `_docs/service_descriptions.pdf` and try to find some of the mentioned resources in the code.